 Cabo da Roca is a 150-metre cliff, located 18km / 11 mi west of Sintra.
 It’s Portugal and continental Europe’s westernmost point.
 It offers amazing ocean views.
 Despite the many tourists, mostly on weekends and when bus tours arrive, there is plenty of space for everybody.
 There are trails along the cliff top to explore the area.
 The lighthouse dates from 1772.

 Praia da Ursa

 The stunning Praia da Ursa is a white sand beach, just before reaching Cabo da Roca.
 It remains relatively quiet because of the not so easy path, quite steep at times, down to the beach.
 For the few who dare to venture, the 20-minute steep walk is a small price to pay for the views both during the cliff descent and once on the beach.

 Praia do Guincho

-Located 9km / 6 mi northwest of Cascais, Praia do Guincho is another stunning beach that offers stunning views as well as the perfect spot for surfing.
-Many people cycle along the shoreline path from Cascais to Guincho.
+Located 9km / 6 mi northwest of Cascais, Praia do Guincho is another stunning beach.
+Usually windy, it’s a great surf or windsurf spot.
+Many people cycle along the 9km shoreline path from Cascais to Guincho.
 There are some nice seafood restaurants in the area (see below).

 How to Get to Sintra, Cascais and Beyond

 By public transport

 Take the commuter train from Lisbon’s Rossio station to Sintra (details here).
 From Sintra station, take bus #403 operated by Scotturb that goes to Cascais, stopping in Cabo da Roca.
 It runs every hour or so.
 Unfortunately, the bus doesn’t go through Guincho.
-It runs every hour or so.
-The MOV+ (similar to the Zapping for Lisbon) can be loaded on an empty Viva Viagem card.
-Fares and schedules: www.scotturb.com
+Read our page on Getting Around Sintra and Cascais by Bus, Tram and Bike to learn about all your options.

-Once in Cascais, take the train back to Lisbon, but this time you’ll go to the Cais do Sodré station, instead of the Rossio station (details here).
+Once in Cascais, take the train back to Lisbon, but this time you’ll go to Cais do Sodré station, instead of Rossio station (details here).

-As an alternative, you can make the journey in reverse order, taking the train in Cais do Sodré station to Cascais and going by bus onward to Cabo da Roca and finally Sintra, before returning to Lisbon by train to Rossio station,
+If you prefer, you can easily make this trip in reverse order, taking the train in Cais do Sodré station to Cascais and going by bus onward to Cabo da Roca and finally Sintra, before returning to Lisbon by train to Rossio station.

 Staying in Sintra and Cascais